Frequently asked questions...

 WHAT TERM OF LEASES DO THE APARTMENTS OFFER?

-The average lease term is 6 or 12 months.
-Some apartments offer 3 month leases but there is an additional monthly charge.
+The average lease term is 12 months.
+Some apartments offer 3-6 month leases but there is usually an additional monthly charge.
 If you are needing a month to month lease, I have fully furnished corporate apartments.

 CAN I HAVE A DOG OR CAT IN MY APARTMENT?

-WHAT IF I HAVE A BROKEN LEASE, EVICTION OR FELONY?
+WHAT IF I HAVE A BROKEN LEASE OR EVICTION?

-There are very few properties that I have found that will work with these issues, so it helps to have an apartment locator assist.
+There are not many properties that will work with these issues, so it helps to have an apartment locator assist.
 If you have a past broken lease or eviction, most will require you to have a zero balance or have established good rental history since the eviction or broken lease.
-For the handful of properties I have found that will work with a felony, most want it to be over 10 years old and non-violent nature.
 However, if you think you have a qualifying issue, please let me know and I will do my best to find properties that offer second chances.

 All Findit apartment locators are licensed real estate agents.